osmcode/osmium-tool/man/osmium-fileinfo.md

 This command will usually only read the file header.
 Use the **--extended** option to show more information.

+Normally this command will output the data in human readable form.
+If the -j, --json option is used, the output will be in JSON format instead.

+If the -g, --get option is used, only the value of the named variable will be printed.

 The output is split into three sections:

 File